openqasm/openqasm/source/language/types.rst

 Fixed-point angles are interpreted as 2π times a 0:0:n fixed-point number.
 This represents angles in the interval :math:`[0,2\pi)` up to an error :math:`\epsilon\leq \pi/2^{n-1}` modulo 2π.
-The statement ``angle[size] name;`` declares an n-bit angle.
+The statement ``angle[size] name;`` declares an n-bit angle, and ``angle name;`` declares an angle with machine-architecture-specified width.
+In cases where the width is not specified, bit-level operations are forbidden, and the type is different from all other sized angle types for the purposes of casting, similar to the rules for integers.
 OpenQASM3 introduces this specialized type because of the ubiquity of this angle representation in phase estimation circuits and numerically controlled oscillators found in hardware platform.
 Note that defining gate parameters with ``angle`` types may be necessary for those parameters to be